Amazon Kinesis Video Streams - Getting Started Course

 Job Outlook

-Valuable skillset for ML-powered video analytics roles
+Demand for cloud-based video analytics in IoT roles

 Editorial Take